accility/protoc-swagger-plugin/README.md

 # .proto to OpenApi Conversion

-:warning: This package is still in early days and the interfaces might change back and forth.
+⚠️ This package is still in early days and the interfaces might change back and forth.
 When stable enough it will be released as v1.0.

 Generate [OpenAPI v2 and v3 (Swagger)](https://github.com/OAI/OpenAPI-Specification/blob/master/versions) files from [.proto](https://developers.google.com/protocol-buffers) files.